Garoua: Demographics

-In 2023, Garoua had a population of 2,000,000 people.
-The city is inhabited by the Fulbe ethnic group.
+In 2022, Garoua had a population of 900,000 people.
+The city has a significant population of the Fulbe ethnic group.
 Due to a significant number of Chadian expatriates in the city, there is a Chadian Consulate here.

 Economy

 As the fourth largest port in Cameroon, Garoua is a major center of trade in the country.
 It developed as a centre for trade in petroleum, cement, hides, peanuts, and cotton, transported on ships along the Benue River, between Burutu in Nigeria.

 It has long been a thriving centre of the cotton industry and houses several textile processing facilities and factories.
 The cotton company Sodecoton has one of its major centres in the city.

 Leatherwork and fishing are also notable industries.

 Sport

 Roumdé Adjia Stadium was one of the arenas hosting the 2021 Africa Cup of Nations.

 Places of worship

 Among the places of worship, there are, predominantly, Muslim mosques.
 There are also Christian churches and temples: Roman Catholic Archdiocese of Garoua (Catholic Church), Evangelical Church of Cameroon (World Communion of Reformed Churches), Presbyterian Church in Cameroon (World Communion of Reformed Churches), Cameroon Baptist Convention (Baptist World Alliance), Full Gospel Mission Cameroon (Assemblies of God).